Medicinal valerian is a very fragrant herbaceous perennial known for its cat-attracting properties.

 - No need to add soil mix because valerian only has very limited needs.

 - Cut back as short as you can in fall, once leaves have dried.

 Valerian won’t turn into a woody shrub, so there’s no pruning as such to consider.
 Every spring, new shoots will appear from either the root crown or the base of the plant.

 There are about 200 species of valerian.

-Other valerian species of notable interest:
+Here are a few valerian species of notable interest:

-– Greater valerian, devil’s beard, also called phu valerian or Valeriana phu – sometimes grown in gardens.
+- Greater valerian, also called phu valerian or Valeriana phu – sometimes grown in gardens.
 Its roots are more extensive than those of medicinal valerian.
 Its fragrance isn’t as strong.
 It isn’t used in medicine anymore.

 - Red centranthus or Centranthus ruber – this valerian is grown for ornamental purposes under the name “red valerian“.
 This plant is also used in medicine, it contains high levels of valepotriates and its therapeutic effects are identical to those of medicinal valerian.

->Still more varieties are Valeriana dioica, Valeriana tuberosa, Valeriana montana.
+> Still more varieties are Valeriana dioica, Valeriana tuberosa, Valeriana montana…

 All there is to know about medicinal valerian